Create and manage network proxy Load Balancer

 To delete a Network Proxy Load Balancer, follow these steps:

-1. From the NAVER Cloud Platform console, click Services > Networking > Load Balancer in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Networking > Load Balancer.

 2. Click the Load Balancer menu.